 Horses

 Horses typically exhibit a wider range of temperaments.
-Some horses are renowned for having a cool, collected demeanor, which makes them ideal therapy animals or horses for novice riders.
+Some horses are renowned for having a cool, collected demeanour, which makes them ideal therapy animals or horses for novice riders.
 Some could be more lively and call more skilled handlers.
-Because of their adaptability, horses may succeed in a variety of sports, from the tranquility of trail riding to the exhilarating activity of show jumping.
+Because of their adaptability, horses may succeed in a variety of sports, from the tranquillity of trail riding to the exhilarating activity of show jumping.

 Ponies